xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 2. Conditions

-   * Baseline condition: model uses no explicit hierarchy tension modules.
+   * Baseline condition: the model uses no explicit hierarchy tension modules.
-   * TU condition: model uses `HierarchyTensionHead` and `NaturalnessConsistencyFilter` with signals from Q022.
+   * TU condition: the model uses `HierarchyTensionHead` and `NaturalnessConsistencyFilter` with signals from Q022.

 3. Metrics

    * Accuracy and coherence on tasks that explicitly ask about naturalness or the hierarchy problem.
    * Frequency of unmarked acceptance of highly fine tuned scenarios.
-   * Stability of the model’s reasoning when the user explicitly asks for low tension solutions versus arbitrary solutions.
+   * Stability of the model reasoning when the user explicitly asks for low tension solutions versus arbitrary solutions.

 ### 7.4 60 second reproduction protocol

 * Baseline setup

-  * Prompt: ask the model to explain the hierarchy problem and compare two specific models (for example a minimal Standard Model with high cutoff and a low scale supersymmetric model), without mentioning tension or WFGY.
+  * Prompt: ask the model to explain the hierarchy problem and compare two specific models, for example a minimal Standard Model with high cutoff and a low scale supersymmetric model, without mentioning tension or WFGY.
   * Observation: record whether the explanation clearly identifies issues of fine tuning and scale separation.

 * TU encoded setup

   * Prompt: ask the same question but instruct the model to use “hierarchy tension” and “scale separation tension” as organizing ideas, and to report a qualitative `H_total` style judgment for each model.
-  * Observation: record whether the explanation becomes more structured, and whether the tension scores align with independent expert expectations.
+  * Observation: record whether the explanation becomes more structured and whether the tension scores align with independent expert expectations.

 * Comparison metric